m5lk3n/dotfiles/netbook.md

 ## Boot

-When the AMI logo appears, press DEL to enter the BIOS.
+As a general remark, when the AMI logo appears, press DEL to enter the BIOS.
 Then choose the USB stick to boot from, save changes and boot.

 ### Boot menu